 Another food that's chock-full of probiotics is yogurt.
 Has your doctor ever instructed you to eat yogurt while taking antibiotics?
 That's because antibiotics kill both the harmful, infection-causing bacteria as well as the good bacteria, so increasing your yogurt intake may help to restore that beneficial bacteria more quickly as your body fights the infection.

-There are several infection-fighting foods you can eat to combat common vaginal infections, such as a yeast infection.
+There are several foods you can eat to combat common vaginal infections, such as a yeast infection.
 Yeast infections are caused by the overgrowth of a certain fungus called Candida.
 Candida can grow uncontrollably for a number of reasons, including taking too many rounds of antibiotics, which can deplete your supply of good gut bacteria.
 Candida albicans are also known to feast on sugar—something to note if you consume a high-sugar diet.
-The condition of Candida overpopulating is known as Candidiasis, which can occur in both the gut and the vagina, causing a yeast infection.
+The condition of Candida overpopulating is known as Candidiasis, which can occur in both the gut and the vagina, and causes a yeast infection.

 "Foods [that are] high in vitamin C such as strawberries, bell peppers, and citrus fruits are important for upping your immune system and fighting infections down south," she says.
 "Fresh cranberries are full of antioxidants and acidic compounds, which are strong infection fighters that help bacteria adhering to the bladder wall and help in preventing recurrent UTI issues."

 She also says that garlic is known for its antimicrobial properties and, "eating it raw can help fight yeast infections."